hchenqi/BlockStore/README.md

 Ideally, we only need a backend that can allocate and modify blocks.
 In this project, I'm using SQLite, a relational database, as backend simulating this behaviour with a single table and to provide transaction safety.

-Each block is stored as a row in `BLOCK` table with integer primary key `id` as its reference.
+Each block is stored as a row in `BLOCK` table with integer primary key `id` as its reference and blob field `data` as for its data.
 Additional columns and tables are used for garbage collection.

+The backend is wrapped in `BlockManager` class, which provides interfaces for creating blocks, reading/writing block data by reference with transactions, and garbage collection.

 ### Garbage Collection